CLASSES

 Instructor: Penny Lacroix

 Inkle weaving is a simple and inexpensive way to weave narrow bands of fabric.
 There are limitless possibilities of color design.
 Participants will learn to make heddles and efficiently warp the loom in different color patterns and will weave a narrow band, bookmarks, or shoelaces.
 When signing up, please indicate whether you have an inkle loom or not.
 Some looms are available to borrow for the class and will be available for purchase at a discount following the class.
-There will be a break for lunch.
-Students over 12 are welcome to join the class.

 Scarf in a Day